altcp/gdemandfcast/README.md

 </div>

-Generic Python Package for Time Series Forecasting
+Generic Python Package for Time Series Forecasting that seeks to include the latest and making it easy to use.
+Thus, creating a current and stable standard.
 <p>&nbsp;</p>